-A blog where I think out loud whilst I pursue my research looking at land use, agricultural transitions and ecological crisis.
-I am a farmer's husband in Wales and a PhD researcher at Lancaster University.
+A blog where I think out loud whilst I pursue my research looking at land use, agricultural transitions and ecological crisis from the perspective of Marxist political economy.
+I used to farm in Wales and now I'm a PhD researcher at Lancaster University.

 | Platform | Pricing | Only free issues | Publishes | Weekly | |